stjude/XenoCP/README.md

 ## Evaluate test data results

 If you have [bcftools] and a [GRCh37-lite] reference file, the following will show two variants in the input file.
-The variant on chromosome 1 is a variant in the host genome.
+The variant on chromosome 1 is an artifact of mouse reads.
 The variant on chromosome 9 is a variant in the graft genome.

 ```
 $ bcftools mpileup -R sample_data/output_data/regions.bed -f ref/GRCh37-lite/GRCh37-lite.fa sample_data/input_data/SJRB001_X.subset.bam | bcftools call -m - | tail -n 3